SpecificProtagonist/jvm/README.md

-This is a toy JVM in writen in Rust.
-It is very much WIP and aims to eventually implement the Java 8 JVM specification.
+This is a toy embeddable JVM in writen in Rust.
+It is very much WIP and aims to eventually implement the Java 8 JVM specification (except for the loading of classes with version <50.0).

 It currently allows
 - class loading/initialization